ProjectFrost/Security-/Domain_1/1.2/Concepts/Worm.md

-A type of malware that spreads
+A type of malware that spreads copies of itself from computer to computer **replicating itself** without human interaction